raspberrypilearning/weather-station-guide/build2.md

 	![](images/build_28.jpg)

-1. Affix the base to the container.
+1. Affix the base to the container using the remaining 10mm screws.

 	![](images/build_29.jpg)